Inexpensive Last-Minute Father’s Day Gifts : The Saturday Weekend Review #177

-Father’s Day gifts don’t have to cost you lots of money especially when there are so many amazing DIY Father’s Day ideas on the web.
+Father’s Day gifts don’t have to cost you lots of money, especially since there are so many amazing DIY ideas on the web.

-We’ve started a DIY tradition with our son so he understands the joy of hand-making something as opposed to a quick occasion money grab.
+We’ve started a DIY tradition with our son, so he understands the joy of hand-making something instead of grabbing money on a quick occasion.

 Related: Why I won’t be buying my wife a Mother’s Day Gift